 As a school we cannot knowingly allow on our premises or to be used for the production or supply of any controlled drug (e.g. the preparation of, or smoking of cannabis).
-A central record (Log of drug related incidents) related to any pupils suspected of drugs misuse will be held on school site.
+A central record (Log of drug related incidents - kept in school admin office in locked cupboard) related to any pupils suspected of drugs misuse will be held on school site.